Ministries by Category

 - Nursery Care: Infants and toddlers are well taken care of during the 10:00 AM and 6:00 PM Sunday service as well as for special events.
 Contact Jordan Uomoto for more information.

 - Friendship Circle: The women of the parish meet every Thursday at 10:00 AM for crafts and fellowship.
-Contact Evelyn Thompson for more information.
+Contact Joy Rogers for more information.

 - Sunday Coffee: Everyone is invited to coffee or tea in the Parish Hall downstairs after church.
 This is our time to meet old friends, make new friends, and build community.
 Contact Ruby McLachlan to serve as a volunteer host.